 ^{7.} Kendall, 40 Cal.
 3d at 500.

-parties from future changes in the currents and tides of judicial philosophy.
+the Kendall rule should be protected.
+The Commission recommends that the Kendall rule be codified to confirm this reliance and protect parties from future changes in the currents and tides of judicial philosophy.

 Application to Pre-Kendall Leases